 - olive oil

-- diced caciocavallo cheese (grated for the Bagherese version)
+- diced caciocavallo (grated for the Bagherese version)

-Put the flour, the sugar and the yeast in a terrine and work into a dough, adding the water a little at a time.
-The 300 ml of water are purely indicative.
-The amount needed depends on the moisture content of the flour and sometimes more may be needed.
-It should be borne in mind that the dough must be soft, so soft that it almost requires beating with your hand rather kneading as you would do with bread.
-Salt should only be added at the end as it must never come into direct contact with the yeast.
-Cover the terrine with a dish cloth, wrap in a blanket and allow the dough to rise.
-The dough must double its volume.
-In the meantime, chop the onions and sauté in a little water.
-When the water reduces altogether, add a generous amount of oil and a couple of sardines and stew until a dry sauce is obtained.
+Put the flours, sugar and yeast in a bowl, mix by adding the water little by little.
+The 300 ml are purely indicative, as it depends on the degree of humidity of the flour: even more may be needed.
+It must be borne in mind that the dough must be soft, almost as if you have to beat it with your hand rather than knead it as you would with bread.
+Only at the end add the salt, as it must never come into direct contact with the yeast.
+Put the dough to rise by covering the bowl with a cloth and wrapping it with a blanket.
+While the dough is rising (it will have to double its volume), slice the onions and let them soften with a finger of water.
+When the water has dried completely, add a generous amount of oil and a couple of sardines and let it simmer again, it should be a dry sauce.

-For the Palermitan version, on the other hand, add the tomato puree or pulp, season with salt and pepper and cook.
-When the dough has risen to double its original size, grease your hands well, place the dough in an oiled tray and create a layer approx. 1.5 cm thick.
-Place the chopped sardines on top, making sure they penetrate the dough a little.
-Generously top the dough with the caciocavollo cubes.
-Cover with the tomato sauce and onion mixture that has now cooled to room temperature and then leave to leaven.
-When the dough has almost reached the edge of the tray, bake in a preheated oven at 200° C for 30′-40′ ca. Halfway through cooking, dust the Sfincione with lightly toasted breadcrumbs and a drizzle of oil.
+In the case of the Palermo version it will be necessary to add the tomato sauce or pulp, season with salt and pepper and cook.
+When the dough has doubled, with hands greased abundantly with oil, place it in the pan already sprinkled with oil, making a layer about 1.5 cm thick.
+Arrange the sardines into small pieces, making them penetrate slightly into the dough.
+Arrange the diced caciocavallo generously on the dough, cover with the tomato sauce and onion mixture now at room temperature and leave to rise.
+When the dough has almost reached the edge of the pan, bake in a preheated oven at a temperature of 200 ° C for approx. 30′-40′.
+Halfway through cooking, sprinkle the sfincione of lightly toasted breadcrumbs with a drop of oil.

-Like sfinciuni, this is bread dough with onions, anchovies, tomatoes, caciocavallo cheese, vegetables and various other ingredients depending on the customs of the various provinces.
-It can be open like a pizza, closed like a calzone or rolled like a strudel or a chiffon cake.
+Similar to sfinciuni, u cudduruni is a bread in pasta with onions, anchovies, tomatoes, caciocavallo, vegetables and so on, depending on the customs of the different provinces.
+It can be opened like a pizza, closed like a calzone or rolled up like a strudel or donut.
+Here is the recipe!

 Ingredients for 4/6 people: